 These options allow you to add customized DoS protection.
 CONNLIMIT handles the number of concurrent connections, and in this example, we’re limiting port 22 to 5 connections and port 80 to 20 connections.

-PORTFLOOD on deals with connections per second.
+PORTFLOOD watches the number of connections per a given number of seconds.
 In this example, we’re limiting the TCP connection on port 22 to 5 connections/second with a quiet period of 300 seconds before the connection is unblocked.
 Additonally, we’re limiting the TCP connection on port 80 to 20 connections/second with a quiet period of 5 seconds before the connection is unblocked.

 readme.txt file for more information about the syntax.